West of Scotland

 Catering

 The Ayrshire and Arran hospitals are known to offer particularly good canteens and the scones have somewhat legendary status among the local juniors, alongside the latest addition of the Bramble cafe and wellness centre for additional catering and comfortable seating for staff.
 Crosshouse has a WRVS café adjacent to the main entrance.
-However, the dining room to the right of the main entrance opens for breakfast, lunch and into the evening, which is useful on on-call sustenance.
+However, the dining room to the right of the main entrance opens for breakfast, lunch and into the evening.

 Orthopaedic Department